pratik1404/PowerBI/README.md

 ## What I have covered till now ..
 - PowerBi understanding
-- Data Visualization in PowerBi
+- Data Visualization in PowerBi.